 This is another simple single crochet cell phone pattern that has some additions to make it more fun and special.
 Color striping is what first makes this phone case pop.
 The addition of a simple mandala-inspired motif also catches the attention.

 This is such a pretty design by Pink Milk.
 The bulk of this crochet phone case is worked in super basic stitches for a closed, simple design.
-The decoration, in this case cherries, is then cross-stitched on to the crochet case.
+The decoration, in this case, cherries, are then cross-stitched on to the crochet case.
 You could use the basic pattern to make very simple crochet cell phone cases if you don't want to practice your cross-stitch designs.
-If you have more advanced cross-stitch skills then you could apply your creativity to creating designs other than cherries.Continue to 5 of 10 below.
+If you have more advanced cross-stitch skills then you could apply your creativity to creating designs other than cherries.Continue to 5 of 9 below.

 This is a seasonal design that would work perfectly around the St. Patrick's Day holiday.
 It can be fun to change out your cell phone cases with the seasons, offering a simple way to celebrate each holiday with projects that don't require a lot of time or yarn to create.
 Use this one in the spring, create a sunny yellow case for summer or a red, white and blue design for 4th of July.

 Shamrock crochet like this can also be used throughout the year, especially if you were to switch up the colors.
 This free pattern by My Hobby Is Crochet is a tapestry crochet pattern, offering the opportunity to practice another niche of crochet.

 06 of 09

 If you like the idea of making a new crochet phone case for every season then be sure to swap out for this adorable crochet squirrel pattern in the fall!
 This pattern is a free download on Ravelry by designer Akinna Stisu.
 The squirrel is a motif that is attached to the cozy after the case itself is complete so you could also use this pattern to make a simpler pouch without any motif.
 You could also attach other crochet animal appliqués instead.